 Tips for managing cash flow effectively

+Tips for managing cash flow effectively.
 Whether you’re running a start-up or an established business, managing cash flow effectively is critical to long-term success.

 But why does cash flow matter?

-In other words, cash flow indicates whether you can pay for essential expenses like stock, employees, rent and other operating expenses.
+Cash flow indicates whether you can pay for essential expenses like stock, employees, rent and other operating expenses.
 Poor cash flow management is one of the biggest reasons businesses fail.
 Without access to sufficient cash, a business simply can’t afford to stay afloat.

 So, what can you do to ensure your cash flow is healthy?
 We’ve created a handy infographic with tips for managing your cash flow effectively to help you get started.